 When you delete a node from Rudder, the inventories in the LDAP Backend are not deleted, just moved to the "ou=Removed Inventories".
 Having this behavior will basically pile up all ever accepted nodes with time, with currently no real way (except deleting them directly in LDAP, which is not nice) to either permanently delete them or to have a housekeeping on the entries to "age out" after X amount of time.My proposals:

 - Add an API Feature to permanently delete the nodes from Rudder

 - Implement some kind of housekeeping that can be activated to delete removed entries older than X (like you currently have a TTL for reports)

-Updated by Jonathan CLARKE about 3 years ago
+Updated by Jonathan CLARKE over 3 years ago

 I agree it would be nice to have a mechanism to delete old nodes for housekeeping purposes.